 Larger problems that are more widespread like a large hole or a leak that is flowing can be your signal that a roof replacement will soon be in order.

 Visually inspecting your roof from both the inside and the outside can tell you just about everything you need to know about its condition.
-Start outside from the curb in front of your house and look for any visible locations where the tiles or shingles are damaged or missing.
+Start outside from the curb in front of your house.
+And look for any visible locations where the tiles or shingles are damage or missing.
 These areas are major weak points in your roof’s ability to withstand another winter and are most likely the sites of leaks that could be causing discolouration or signs of water damage on your ceilings.

 Once you’ve checked around the outside of your house, climb up into your attic and take a look.
 You should be checking for any wet spots or water.
 Water damage can be a real problem as it can cause havoc both on your roof and the interior or your home.
 Signs of water intrusion include wood rot, mold and mildew growth.
 Another thing to look out for could be small cracks where light is shining through.